raul23/equifax-data-breach/README.rst

 - No much information is given about the four PLA members: Wu Zhiyong (吴志勇), Wang Qian (王乾), Xu Ke (许可) and Liu Lei (刘磊).

-  The DOJ `indictment`_, their press release and mainstreams news articles only provide their names and pictures.
+  The DOJ `indictment`_, their press release and mainstream news articles only provide their names and pictures.
 Even their `FBI most wanted`_ poster only give their names.

   How old are they?
 What are their ranks in the Chinese military?
 Were they receiving orders